Flash Fiction Intensive - Open Enrollment

 Your Instructor

 Michelle Richmond is the New York Times bestselling author of six novels and two award-winning story collections.
-Her books have been published in 30 languages.
+Her books have been published in 31 languages and optioned repeatedly for film and television.
 She has taught in the Masters of Fine Arts programs in creative writing at the University of San Francisco and California College of the Arts and has served as Distinguished Visiting Writer at St. Mary's College of Moraga, Bowling Green State University, and Notre Dame de Namur University.
 She has also designed and taught novel writing courses online for Stanford Continuing Studies.
 She is the founder and publisher of Fiction Attic Press.